Black communities across the country have been celebrating Juneteenth for years

 Last year, the annual celebration — which featured food trucks, live music, dance performances and discussions among historians — attracted more than 6,000 attendees in Watkins Park in Upper Marlboro.
-This year, because of restrictions on large gatherings because of coronavirus, which has devastated Prince George’s, it will be virtual.
+This year, because of restrictions on large gatherings due to the novel coronavirus, which has devastated Prince George’s, it will be virtual.

 “It’s not only about celebrating the past, but looking at the future and charting the path forward,” said Doster, director of the black history program at the Maryland-National Capital Park and Planning Commission.